PerfLab-EXaCT/.github/profile/README.md

 ## PNNL's [CHESS](https://gitlab.com/perflab-exact/chess) (Cloud, HPC, and Edge for Science and Security)

+* [CHESS Data](https://gitlab.com/perflab-exact/chess/chess-data): Motivating papers and example data reagrding our new methods for automating for scanning electron microscopes.

 * [AutobahnEM](https://gitlab.com/perflab-exact/chess/autobahn-em):
   CHESS's new workflow for automating experiments with scanning electron microscopes.